sidhant-sriv/visor/docs/llm-conversion.md

 ## Caching details

-- Two-tier cache:
+- Two-tier cache for full Mermaid rewrites:
   - In-memory: `Map<string, string>` within the session.
   - Persistent: `context.globalState["visor.llm.cache"]` survives window reloads.

-- Inflight de-duplication: `Map<string, Promise<string>>` ensures that concurrent identical requests await the same promise.
+- Incremental cache for individual labels (non-Groq providers):
+  - A separate persistent cache stores translations for individual labels.
+  - When a diagram changes slightly, only new or modified labels are sent to the provider.

 - Cache key (versioned):
-  - `sha256(mermaidSource + provider + model + style + language + version)` with an internal `version = "v2"`.
+  - `sha256(mermaidSource + provider + model + style + language + version)` with an internal `version`.
   - Any change in code, provider, model, style, or language yields a new key and triggers a fresh conversion.
-  - No TTL; entries persist until content/config changes or you run “Reset LLM Cache”.

 ---